 Individuals with Autism Spectrum Disorder (ASD) experience high rates of anxiety, with as many as 40% of youth having diagnosable anxiety disorder.
 That number jumps to 50% for adults with ASD, much higher than rates for youth and adults who don’t have ASD.
 Research has shown that people with autism have a higher risk of adverse and potentially traumatic childhood experiences.
 Additionally, children, youth, and adults with ASD may express anxiety very differently from neurotypical people, and as a result, those around them may inadvertently increase rather than decrease stressors.
 The language and social skills differences associated with ASD make diagnosis and treatment challenging at best.
-Join POAC Autism Services for a full day conference exploring these issues.
+Join POAC Autism Services and NJACE for a full day conference exploring these issues.
 Specifically, we will address the following:

 The conference fee includes breakfast and lunch.
 Up to 7 type II BACB CEUs are available.
 Certificates of attendance will also be provided for NJ Department of Education CEU hours.

 BACB CEUs are available for full day or half day (8:00am-11:45am) attendance.
 Fee for these credits is in addition to the above registration fee.

 7 BACB credits $70

 3 BACB credits $30